2017 Christmas Events and Activities around Reno and Sparks'Tis the Season for Christmas and Winter Fun

-Saturday and Sunday, December 3 - 4, 2016.
-Go up to Virginia City for Christmas celebrations that include Candy Cane Express trains, photos with Father Christmas, the Parade of Lights, Christmas in the Sierra concert, St. Mary's Art Center Christmas Art Faire, Grinch Made Me Do It Saloon Crawl, and more holiday fun during December.
+During December, 2017.
+Go up to Virginia City for Christmas celebrations that include Candy Cane Express trains, photos with Father Christmas, the Parade of Lights, Nightmare Before Christmas at Piper's Opera House, St. Mary's Art Center Christmas Art Faire, Grinch Made Me Do It Saloon Crawl, and more holiday fun during December.

-Friday and Saturday, December 9 - 10, 2016.
+Thursday through Saturday, December 7 - 9, 2017.
 This free family-friendly, winter wonderland-themed event will be at Victorian Square in Sparks, next to The Nugget casino resort.
 Featured will be thousands of lights, holiday shopping booths, and food trucks.
-There will be a variety of activities, including visits from Santa Claus.
-Many booths will be brightly decorated with Christmas lights as part of the Griswold Family Challenge light display contest.
-Visitors will vote for their favorite for the People's Choice award.
-Prospective sponsors and volunteers can call (775) 690-2581 for information.
-Contest rules and entry form are available online.
+There will be a variety of activities, including free photos with Santa Claus and free rides on Engine 39.
+Many booths will be brightly decorated with Christmas lights as part of the Griswold Challenge light display contest.
+Hours are 4 p.m. to 9 p.m. on Thursday and Friday, noon to 9 p.m. on Saturday.
+(775) 690-2581.

 SIAMSA - A Celtic Christmas

-Friday and Saturday, December 9 - 10, 2016.
+Thursday, December 7, 2017.
 SIAMSA is an enchanting, adventurous holiday musical theater production for the entire family.
-It will be performed in the Celebrity Showroom at the Nugget Casino Resort in Sparks, 1100 Nugget Avenue.
-Performances will be Friday at 7 p.m. and on Saturday at 2:30 p.m. and 7:30 p.m.
+It will be performed in the Grand Theatre at the Grand Sierra Resort, 2500 E. 2nd Street in Reno.
 SIAMSA is the signature holiday production of The Reno Irish Dance Company.
-The show includes special guest professionals including World Irish Dance Champion Jason Hays, Irish Dance Champion Laura Cass, world renowned harpist Marina Roznitovsky-Oster, with local pre-professionals Olivia Swearingen and Darby Edberg and the Celtic Chorus.
-Tickets are $25 to $35, with discounts for veterans, seniors, and children.
-Call the box office at (775) 356-3300 for details or visit the Nugget website to purchase tickets online.
+The show includes special guest professionals including World Irish Dance Champion Jason Hays and Irish Dance Champion Laura Cass.

-Saturday, December 10, 2016.
+Saturday, December 9, 2017.
 The Gingerbread Festival is a fun family event and holiday tradition.
 Listen to holiday music performed by area choral groups and musicians, create your own mini-gingerbread house to take home, have your face painted and even enjoy a visit with Santa Claus.
 Admission is free and the event will be from 12 noon to 3:30 p.m.
-There are 8 different categories for the Gingerbread House Contest (you don't have to enter to come enjoy the festival).
+There are 9 different categories for the Gingerbread House Contest (you don't have to enter to come enjoy the festival).
 Judging will take place on Saturday morning.
 All entries will be on display at the Gingerbread Festival at Wilbur D. May Museum (1595 North Sierra Street, Reno) later that day.
 Only the first 100 entries will be accepted due to limited space.
 The entry fee is $10.
-You can register online or mail the form and fee to the May Arboretum Society.
-Entry deadline is December 5, 2016.
+You can register online or download and mail the form and fee to the May Arboretum Society.
+Entry deadline is December 4, 2017.